Classification of inhalational anesthetics by physicochemical properties. Inhalation anesthesia - advantages and disadvantages

 Does not undergo biotransformation and is excreted unchanged; does not react with other drugs.

-Non-toxic even with chronic exposure to low doses, which is very important for operating room personnel.
+It is non-toxic even with chronic exposure to small doses, which is very important for operating room personnel.

 None of the existing volatile anesthetics meets all these requirements.
 Halothane, enflurane and isoflurane destroy ozone in the atmosphere.
-All of them inhibit the function of the myocardium and respiration and are metabolized and biotransformed to a greater or lesser extent.
+All of them inhibit myocardial and respiratory function and undergo metabolism and biotransformation to a greater or lesser extent.

 Halothane

-Halothane is relatively cheap, but it is chemically unstable and breaks down when exposed to light.
-It is stored in dark bottles with the addition of 0.01% thymol as a stabilizer.
-Of the three halogenated preparations, halothane has the highest blood gas solubility and therefore the slowest onset of action; despite this, halothane is most often used for inhalation induction of anesthesia, as it has the least irritating effect on the respiratory tract.
+Halothane is relatively cheap, but it is chemically unstable and degrades when exposed to light.
+It is stored in dark bottles with 0.01% thymol added as a stabilizer.
+Of the three halogen-containing drugs, halothane has the highest gas solubility in the blood and, therefore, the slowest onset of action; but despite this, halothane is most often used for inhalational induction of anesthesia, since it has the least irritating effect on the respiratory tract.
 Halothane is metabolized by 20% (see "Effect of anesthesia on the liver").
-Characteristics of halothane: MAC - 0.75; solubility coefficient blood / gas at a temperature of 37 "C - 2.5; boiling point 50 "C; vapor saturation pressure at 20 "C - 243 mm Hg.
+Halothane characteristics: MAC - 0.75; solubility coefficient blood/gas at a temperature of 37 "C - 2.5; boiling point 50 "C; steam saturation pressure at 20 "C - 243 mm Hg.

 Enflurane

-The MAC of enflurane is 2 times greater than that of halothane, so its potency is half that.
-It causes paroxysmal epileptiform activity on the EEG at a concentration of more than 3%.
-2% anesthetic undergoes biotransformation, with the formation of a nephrotoxic metabolite and an increase in the concentration of fluorine in the serum.
-Characteristics of enflurane: MAC - 1.68; solubility coefficient blood / gas at a temperature of 37 "C 1.9; boiling point 56" C; vapor saturation pressure at 20 °C - 175 mm Hg.
+The MAC of enflurane is 2 times greater than that of halothane, so its potency is half as strong.
+It causes paroxysmal epileptiform activity on the EEG at concentrations greater than 3%.
+2% of the anesthetic undergoes biotransformation, resulting in the formation of a nephrotoxic metabolite and an increase in the concentration of fluoride in the serum.
+Characteristics of enflurane: MAC - 1.68; solubility coefficient blood/gas at a temperature of 37 "C 1.9; boiling point 56" C; vapor saturation pressure at 20 °C - 175 mm Hg.
 Isoflurane

 Sevoflurane

-It is methylisopropyl ether halogenated with fluorine ions.
-It is not flammable at clinically used concentrations.
-It does not appear to have any major side effects on the cardiovascular system and respiratory system.
-The main theoretical advantage is the very low blood/gas solubility ratio (0.6), which allows it to be used for rapid inhalation induction, especially in children.
-The main disadvantage, which may limit its widespread use, is the instability upon contact with soda lime.
+This is methyl isopropyl ether, halogenated with fluorine ions.
+It is non-flammable at clinically used concentrations.
+It does not appear to have any serious side effects on the cardiovascular system or the respiratory system.
+The main theoretical advantage is the very low blood/gas solubility coefficient (0.6), which allows it to be used for rapid inhalation induction, especially in children.
+The main disadvantage that may limit its widespread use is instability when in contact with soda lime.

 Desflurane (1-163)

-This is a methylethyl halogenated ether, the 163rd in a series of synthesized halogenated anesthetics.
-Its structure is similar to isoflurane, but does not contain chloride ions.
-Animal studies show that desflurane is biologically stable and non-toxic.
-Preliminary use of the drug in clinical practice showed that it is pleasant to inhale and does not irritate the respiratory tract.
-Desflurane has an exceptionally low blood/gas solubility ratio and can therefore also be used for rapid inhalation induction.
+This is a halogenated methyl ethyl ether, the 163rd in a series of synthesized halogenated anesthetics.
+Its structure is similar to isoflurane, but does not contain chlorine ions.
+Experiments with animals show that desflurane is biologically stable and non-toxic.
+Preliminary use of the drug in clinical practice has shown that it is pleasant to inhale and does not irritate the respiratory tract.
+Desflurane has an exceptionally low blood/gas solubility coefficient and can therefore also be used for rapid inhalation induction.
 The main disadvantages of the drug are its high cost and high vapor saturation pressure, which does not allow its use with traditional evaporators.
-Research is ongoing to overcome these issues and further evaluate the use of desflurane in clinical practice.
+Research is ongoing to overcome these problems and further evaluate the use of des-flurane in clinical practice.

 Heijke S., Smith G. Quest for the ideal inhalational anaesthetic agent.- British Journal of